pdemeulenaer/mlflow-on-kubernetes/README.md

 - **Postgres**: postgres:11

 - **Minio**: minio/minio:RELEASE.2020-07-27T18-37-02Z .
-Although 1-year old, fits well.
+Although 1-year old, but fits well so far.
 For more recent images, need to change logic.

 # How to deploy MLflow on Openshift?